This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Basic Surveying Terms”.

 Explanation: Declination is determined using the compass.
 The error is calculated and the necessary addition or deduction is carried out.

-3. In triangulation method, the whole area is divided into:
+3. In the triangulation method, the whole area is divided into:

 a) Scale triangles